(2DoNeuron) 2D photonic memristive devices for neuromorphic applications

 Devices with such rich properties, would serve as foundation for building biorealistic neuromorphic computing systems, opening new applications in photonics, including optical switches for integrated (on-chip) photonic circuits, optical communication and new types of light sensors that can be used in cellular neural network cameras.
 These results will be the foundation for the longer-term objectives to allow the science-to-technology breakthrough of these optical artificial neural networks to reach the market.
 This immediately promotes Portugal’s international competitiveness and innovation capacity.

-Key Expected Outcomes
+Expected Key Outcomes

 • 2 International publications in high impact journals, one of them in open access.